-When the air conditioning system is switched on, not only the temperature, but also the air humidity in the vehicle interior is reduced.
-This improves comfort for the vehicle occupants and prevents misting of the windows when the ambient air humidity is high.
+When the cooling system is switched on, not only the temperature, but also the air humidity in the vehicle interior is reduced.
+This improves comfort for the vehicle occupants and prevents misting of the windows when the outside air humidity is high.

-If the air conditioning system cannot be switched on this may be caused by the following reasons:
+If the cooling system cannot be switched on this may be due to the following reasons:

-- The engine may not be running. - The blower is switched off. - The ambient air temperature is lower than +3° C. - The air conditioning system compressor has been temporarily switched off because the engine coolant temperature is too high. - The air conditioner fuse is faulty. - \bullet Another fault in the vehicle.
-Have the air conditioner checked by a qualified workshop. \blacksquare
+- the engine is not running. - The blower is switched off. - The outside temperature is lower than approx. +5°C. - the cooling system compressor has been temporarily switched off because the engine coolant temperature is too high. - The air conditioner fuse is faulty. - Another fault in the vehicle.
+Have the air conditioner checked by a qualified workshop. ■

-Air recirculation mode
+Air recirculation